Wednesday, July 29, 2015

 This then, was a confection including Kandinsky, Picasso, Gaugin, Diego Riviera, Frida Kahlo and one very special Odilon Redon (to name but a few).
 The Cap’n passes on the following for your edification: “It was Rousseau who began in Western culture the worship of the child, innocent and perfect in nature".
 It’s in the novel he’s currently reading?!??
 Is all this culture going to his head… At least he knows from experience it ain't necessarily so - sorry boys

 Next stop then was the Naval Museum, repository of Venice's extensive naval history, only to find it temporarily closed for renovations.
 Venice was without doubt the supreme naval power over many years (1380 to 1718) and many forts line the Med to attest to this.
-We've come across many forts, including recently, Chania in Crete; Palermos & Butrint in Albania; not to mention the two ruins flanking the run into Prevezza.
+We've come across many Venetian forts, including recently, Chania in Crete; Palermos & Butrint in Albania; not to mention the two ruins flanking the run into Prevezza.

 The winged Lion was a symbol of the great Venetian Empire

-The Doge's Ceremonial Barge - the Bucintoro
+The Doge's Ceremonial Barge - the Bucintoro.
+With those oars, it probably only travelled the Grand Canal.

 The Ships Pavilion however was open and we were able to indulge in some traditional timber boaty stuff.
 There was a good selection of craft on view, all made in Venice and no doubt many at the Arsenale.
 The funeral barge was exceptionally funereal, all black and ghostly, and perhaps got a good work out during the city’s two major plague catastrophes.
 The Cap’n briefly wondered about a little gold leaf work on WJ3 after seeing the Doge’s Barge, but decided that having oars requires oarsmen/women and given our lack of visitors over the years, we could still be 8 years down the track, rowing in circles off the British Virgin Islands.
 GS though, wanted to trade in the Dangar Island runabout for a sleek Riva.